abadhikari/Mojilang/README.md

 3. **If Statements**

-The 🤔 emoji is used for if statements, 🙈 is used for if else, 💅 is used for else, 😤 is the equivalent of true.
+The 🤔 emoji is used for if statements, 🙈 is used for else if, 💅 is used for else, 😤 is the equivalent of true while 😔 is the equivalent of false.
 ```
 🤔(😤) {
     🗣️("This is true.");